Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

   private String title;
   private String body;

+  /**
+   * An empty constructor for CreateNoteRequests.
+   */
   public CreateNoteRequest() {
   }

-  public String getTitle() {
+  /** A getter for the title. */ public String getTitle() {
     return this.title;
   }

+  /** A getter for the body. */
   public String getBody() {
     return this.body;
   }

-  public CreateNoteRequest setTitle(String title) {
+  /** A setter for the title. */ public CreateNoteRequest setTitle(String title) {
     this.title = title;
     return this;
   }

+  /** A setter for the body. */
   public CreateNoteRequest setBody(String body) {
     this.body = body;
     return this;
   }

+  /**
+   * A method for validating whether or not the titles retrieved from the request are valid.
+This
+   * method can perform whatever checks you want it to, but we usually just have it make sure
+   * values are non-null.
+Invalid values are returned in a list.
+   */
   @Override
   public List<String> validateFields(String fieldPrefix) throws HandledException {
     String fieldName = fieldPrefix + "create_note_request.";